Vote for your favourite Netflix show of 2018

 We’re not in The Good Place anymore, Toto.
 The gang are back on earth this year, and while it’s not quite the beautiful chaos of season two, it’s still the most charming sitcom on TV.
 BA

-Vote for The Good Place as your favourite Netflix show of 2018:
+Vote for The Good Place as your favourite Netflix show of 2018 above.

 Narcos: Mexico